easybuilders/easybuild-tutorial/docs/2025-LUST/2_Using/2_01_troubleshooting.md

     directory) and check what happened now during the build step.

-    As we scroll through the output of the build step, we still see a few lines mentioning `gcc`...
+    As we scroll through the output of the build step, we still see a few lines mentioning `-mtune=core2  -O3 -Wall`...
 It turns out there is a second Makefile hidden in the subdirectory `longread-one` so we need to edit that one too...
 So following the second approach we can do this with

     ```python